chidanandpujar/DataScience/README.md

 ## Python Libraries/Tools

-numpy is probably the most fundamental package for efficient scientific computing in Python
+numpy is the package for efficient scientific computing in Python

 scipy is one of the core packages for scientific computations